-The funding period is anticipated to be Feb.
-1, 2025, through June 30, 2025.
-This may be followed by ongoing annual contracts running the state fiscal year of July 1 through June 30, if continued funding becomes available.
+The funding period is anticipated to be February 1, 2025 through June 30, 2025 followed by ongoing annual contracts running the state fiscal year of July 1 through June 30, subject to available funding.
 DCYF/HVSA contracts are typically for one year, with the intention to fund programs in subsequent years based on funding availability, contract compliance, and contractor performance.
 Contracts are renewed annually at level funding if programs remain in good contract standing.